nidhi-rathee/Generate-the-excel-file-and-download/README.md

 # Generate-the-excel-file-and-download

-This app does the very basic thing with respect to download of data in excel file in Django. openpyxl is a Python library to read/write Excel 2010 xlsx/xlsm/xltx/xltm files[https://openpyxl.readthedocs.io/en/latest/tutorial.html'].
+This app does the very basic thing with respect to download of data in excel file in Django. openpyxl is used used to generate the file.
+Python library to read/write Excel 2010 xlsx/xlsm/xltx/xltm files[https://openpyxl.readthedocs.io/en/latest/tutorial.html'].
 # To run the app
 1. python manage.py migrate
 2. python manage.py runserver